JanusHCP/policies/roles_policy.md

 ## Security Officer

-The Security Officer is responsible for facilitating the training and supervision of all workforce members [164.308(a)(3)(ii)(A) and 164.308(a)(5)(ii)(A)], investigation and sanctioning of any workforce member that is in violation of BloomAPI security policies and non-compliance with the security regulations [164.308(a)(1)(ii)(c)], and writing, implementing, and maintaining all polices, procedures, and documentation related to efforts toward security and compliance [164.316(a-b)].
+The Security Officer is responsible for facilitating the training and supervision of all workforce members [164.308(a)(3)(ii)(A) and 164.308(a)(5)(ii)(A)], investigation and sanctioning of any workforce member that is in violation of Janus Healthcare Partners security policies and non-compliance with the security regulations [164.308(a)(1)(ii)(c)], and writing, implementing, and maintaining all polices, procedures, and documentation related to efforts toward security and compliance [164.316(a-b)].

-The current BloomAPI Security Officer is Eric Jain ([ejain@bloomapi.com](mailto:ejain@bloomapi.com)).

 ## Organizational Responsibilities

-The Security Officer, in collaboration with the Privacy Officer, is responsible for facilitating the development, implementation, and oversight of all activities pertaining to BloomAPI's efforts to be compliant with the HIPAA Security Regulations, HITRUST CSF, and any other security and compliance frameworks.
+The Security Officer, in collaboration with the Privacy Officer, is responsible for facilitating the development, implementation, and oversight of all activities pertaining to Janus Healthcare Partners' efforts to be compliant with the HIPAA Security Regulations, HITRUST CSF, and any other security and compliance frameworks.
 The intent of the Security Officer Responsibilities is to maintain the confidentiality, integrity, and availability of ePHI.
 These organizational responsibilities include, but are not limited to the following:

 1. Oversees and enforces all activities necessary to maintain compliance and verifies the activities are in alignment with the requirements.